mmider/cnc_log/pages/issue_002.md

 ![test_three_results](https://drive.google.com/uc?id=1af4ekClENjxJAgyJxujv84TvJF4XJzuj)

-Additionally, the tempterature readings throughout the experiment are given below (this thrid test took place the following day, on the afternoon; hence the apparent jump back in time):
+Additionally, the tempterature readings throughout the experiment are given below (this thrid test took place the following day, on the afternoon; hence the apparent jump back in time, when this plot is compared to the previous one):

 ![day2_temp](https://drive.google.com/uc?id=1fmfHuMDDq2f08WFsJJ9py9rjY5TehBVU)